 Productive use of time is one of the hallmarks of the successful soloist.
 Every minute matters.
 At the least, you need to efficiently manage your calendar and priorities.
 Find the system that works for you, and keep it as simple as possible.

 You’ll have to invest some administrative time to keep the business running.
-Minimize this time, automate it or job it out.
-For example, I spent less than $200 on QuickBooks several years ago, and the ROI on that purchase cannot be calculated.
+Minimize this time, automate it, find the right software or job it out.

 6. Live a full life.